-May is a great time for foragers, with wild greens near their peak and summer blossoms starting to appear.
+Early summer is a great time for foragers, with great wild greens near and summer blossoms starting to appear.
 Highlights of the day will include succulent coastal plants, hedgerow herbs an introduction to fermenting wild greens, and a cook-in of our finds.

 Expect: Gentle walking on well made paths over 3 hours (maximum 1.5 miles easy walking), followed by and informal al-fresco cook-in of our finds, or in the Edwardian kitchens of Ardkinglas House if the weather is poor.
 There will be wild treats and tasters to enjoy throughout.
 Led by Mark Williams of Galloway Wild Foods.

 Learn: Early Spring woodland, hedgerow and coastal plants, and some spring fungi if we get lucky.
 How to sustainably tap birch and sycamore trees for sap.
 Finding, identification, poisonous lookalikes, mindful harvesting, expert tips, folklore/traditional uses, modern gourmet/medicin

 Please note, although part of this walk is coastal with lots of fascinating maritime plants, Argyll’s sea lochs don’t tend to offer a big range of tasty seaweeds.
 We will explore what seaweeds are on show, and I will bring along some more for us to taste and learn from, but this is not a major focus of the coastal element of this walk.